Definition of Plot Twist

 —So spoke an orator upon the platform; and two thousand pairs of eyes were fixed upon him, and two thousand voices were cheering his every sentence.
 The orator had been the head of the city’s relief bureau in the stock yards, until the sight of misery and corruption had made him sick.
 He was young, hungry-looking, full of fire; and as he swung his long arms and beat up the crowd, to Jurgis he seemed the very spirit of the revolution.
 “Organize!
 Organize!

-This passage occurs at the end of The Jungle written by Upton Sinclaire.
-Here Jurgis has sensed that revolution is going to occur and the cry of “Organize” has taken the lead.
-Therefore, he is afraid that his party is unprepared for this tremendous response that he thinks is premature.
+This passage appears at the end of The Jungle, written by Upton Sinclaire.
+Jurgis has become aware of the impending revolution, and the call to “Organize” has taken center stage in driving the movement forward.
+Hence, he is concerned that his party is not adequately prepared for this overwhelming response, which he believes has come too soon.
 This is a sudden plot twist at the end of the story.

 Example #3